London › St Pancras/Kings Cross Station Hotels

 - Transport is the main reason to stay here.
 King’s Cross St Pancras Underground station serves six Tube lines: Circle, Hammersmith & City, Metropolitan, Northern, Piccadilly, and Victoria.
 This makes it one of the easiest areas in London for moving around the city quickly.

 - St Pancras International is the London terminal for Eurostar.
-If you are traveling between London and Paris, Brussels, Amsterdam, Lille, or other connecting European destinations, staying here removes one of the most stressful parts of the journey.
+If you are traveling between London and Paris, Brussels, Amsterdam, Lille, or other European destinations, staying here removes one of the most stressful parts of the journey.

 - The area has improved dramatically.
-King’s Cross used to have a rougher reputation, but the regeneration around Granary Square, Coal Drops Yard, and Regent’s Canal has transformed the neighborhood into a lively dining, shopping, and cultural district.
+King’s Cross used to have a rougher reputation, but the redevelopment around Granary Square, Coal Drops Yard, and Regent’s Canal has transformed the neighborhood into a lively dining, shopping, and cultural district.

 - It works well for short stays.
 If you have one to three nights in London and want to avoid complicated transfers, this is one of the easiest areas to use as a base.